The Highways of North Carolina

 Yancey Co.: None

-History: US 19 is an original US Highway.
-It attached itself to NC 10 from Georgia to Asheville; NC 29 Asheville to Forks of Ivy; NC 69 Forks of Ivy to Cranberry; NC 194 Cranberry to Tennessee.
-Here is a geographic look at its history.
+History: US 19 is an original late 1926 US Highway.
+It attached itself to NC 10 from Georgia to Asheville - this had been US 270 in the 1925 plan; NC 29 Asheville to Forks of Ivy; NC 69 Forks of Ivy to Cranberry; NC 194 Cranberry to Tennessee.

 US 19 picked up SR 1426 Tomotla Rd; more US 19-74-129; SR 1428 Airport Rd/Andrews Hwy. through Marble and Coalville.
 The route then followed US 19 Bus through Andrews.
 North of here, US 19 essentially followed its current route (except used SR 1394 loop near Rhodo) to today's NC 28.